Near-Optimal Mixed Strategy for Zero-Sum Differential Games: Introduction

+In this paper, we develop a weak approximation framework coupled with a constructive discretization algorithm to address the aforementioned challenges.
+The main contributions are summarized as follows: \begin{itemize} \item \textbf{(Existence)} By characterizing the admissible mixed strategies via stepwise functions with non-vanishing commitment delays, we rigorously establish the existence of a game value for ZSDGs.
+This physics-aware formulation essentially bridges the theoretical measure optimization with practical execution, inherently circumventing the un-implementable chattering behaviors in control inputs.

+\item \textbf{(Framework)} A novel weak approximation framework is established to map the original mixed-strategy ZSDG into a surrogate pure-strategy SDG.
+This theoretical paradigm simultaneously tracks the state distributions and the cost expectations along the time horizon.
+Furthermore, it ensures that the value function of the auxiliary SDG robustly approximates that of the original game.

+\item \textbf{(Algorithm)} We develop a finite-dimensional control-space discretization algorithm to design near-optimal mixed strategy for the general game.
+By parameterizing the infinite-dimensional measures into probability simplices and solving local linear programs, this method efficiently synthesizes executable near-optimal mixed strategies.
+Furthermore, we rigorously certify a global weak approximation error bounded by $\mathcal{O}(\bar\pi)$ and derive explicit analytical suboptimality gaps. \end{itemize}

 The rest of this paper is organized as follows.
 Sec.
 II reviews the related works.
 Sec.
 III introduces some preliminaries and formulates the problem of interest.
 In Sec.
 IV, the admissible mixed strategy spaces are proposed, under which the existence of the game value is proved.
 Sec.
-V expounds on our main methodology in a five-step manner.
+V expounds on our theoretical weak approximation framework in a five-step manner.
 Sec.
-VI applies the method to a class of ZSDGs with control-affine dynamics and quadratic costs.
+VI introduces a control-space discretization algorithm for general ZSDGs.
 Simulation results are presented in Sec.
 VII.
-Finally, we conclude our work in Sec.
+Finally, we conclude in Sec.
 VIII.